To quickly become a rockstar engineer, there are 15 tips for young engineers to follow. These tips will help you reach your full potential.

 Yes, you may be an electrical engineer by degree, but it doesn’t mean you can’t expand your learning.
 Heck, if you memorized every NFL stat line, you can learn about mechanical engineering too.

 By expanding the breadth of your knowledge, you’ll become a better communicator too.
 Because you can chat up more diverse groups of people at a deep level.
-And the less you’re a bystander as an engineer, the better.
+And the less you’re a bystander as an engineer, the better off you’ll be.

 Never stop learning.
 If you haven’t learned something new in a week, you need to change your routine.

 I find the best engineers are constantly absorbing knowledge.
-This is even more important today, with how fast technology is advancing.
+This is even more important today, with the rapid advancement of technology.
 Because you want to stay current with technology, but also, stimulate your mind.

 And to be very clear, I’m not talking about formal education when it comes to learning.
 Heck, I think formal engineering education needs reform.
 Rather, you need to self-study and have a hunger for knowledge.
 This is independent of any degree or paycheck.